Journalism • Photography • Lifestyle • Events

 The link to Kawasaki’s legendary 750cc Mach IV and four-stroke Z1 isn’t the only reason the smaller 500 is gaining ground as a collectible.
 The 250/350cc Mach I and II triples are also highly desirable; each credited for helping Kawasaki’s establish its role as a performance leader.
 Heritage and lore surround the Mach III, and as those campfire stories grow in smoky uncontrolled fury, so does the air-cooled triple’s value.

-Norton Commando John Player Replica Gaining steam and with no ceiling in sight, factory performance parallel twins from BSA, Triumph, Norton and Royal Enfield have become true investment purchases.
-We've seen a healthy jump in what buyers are willing to pay for solid Featherbed/Atlas-spec twin, not counting works-spec models such as the Commando Production Racer and certainly not the firm’s highly respected works singles.
+Norton Commando John Player Replica Gaining steam and with no ceiling in sight, factory performance parallel twins from BSA, Triumph, Norton and Royal Enfield have become investment purchases.
+We've seen a healthy jump in what buyers are willing to pay for solid Featherbed Atlas, but we're not counting works models such as the Commando Production Racer ('Yellow Peril") and certainly not the firm’s highly respected racing singles.
 That’s important to know, because for many years Triumph’s popularity in the USA caused a soft market for the otherwise respected Norton brand, with clean 750 Commandos selling for half the price of a tidy twin-carb 650 Bonneville.
 The Triumph still holds an edge, but the gap has closed.

 Bimota SB3 Instantly recognized as high-end Italian exotica, Bimota caters to the owner willing to pay for uncompromising speed using the era’s best engines.
 Fitted with Suzuki’s 8v GS1000 DOHC four the SB3 was a more powerful, less flashy version of the 750cc Suzuki SB2 released in 1977.
-According to book author Giorgio Sarti, Bimota’s decision to tone down the program saw the company forsake its traditional red and white (shown) for a more subtle light gray.
-More than that, the SB3 marked Bimota’s progress as a producer, even though 75% of the SB3s manufactured were kits.
+According to book author Giorgio Sarti, Bimota’s decision to tone down the program saw the company forsake its traditional red and white for a more subtle light gray shown here (<left, Motorrad photo).
+More than that, the SB3 marked Bimota’s progress as a producer, even though 75% of the SB3s produced were manufactured from kits.
 Those sixty-odd factory built machines will command the highest dollars, but trusted documentation is a tricky business for sure.